mbalatsko/emailverifier-kt/README.md

 }

 val result = verifier.verify("mbalatsko@gmail.com")
-// result.mxRecordCheck will be SKIPPED
+// result.mx will be SKIPPED
-// result.gravatarCheck will be SKIPPED
+// result.gravatar will be SKIPPED
 ```

 You can also configure offline mode for each check individually.